Best Electric Smoker 2026: Masterbuilt vs Char-Broil vs Reality

 Masterbuilt MB20071117 30-inch Digital: The Benchmark

 The Masterbuilt 30-inch digital is the most popular electric smoker sold in the US.
-There is a reason: it works, it is priced reasonably at around $250, and the side wood chip loader is a genuine differentiator.
+There is a reason: it works, it is priced reasonably for what it delivers, and the side wood chip loader is a genuine differentiator.

 The side loader means you can add chips to the tray without opening the main door.
 On a 3-4 hour rib smoke, this matters.
 Every time you open the door, you drop the internal temperature by 20-30F and lose the smoke environment.
 The side loader keeps the cook sealed.
 Competitors without this feature require door-opening for chip additions, which disrupts the cook.